Nihan2609/Disaster_Relief_Management_System_Design/README.md

-# 🎨 Disaster Relief Management System — Figma Design Prototype
+# 🎨 Disaster Relief Management System_Figma Design Prototype

 A **comprehensive UI/UX design** for the **Disaster Relief Management System**, including **Web** and **Mobile** versions.
 Designed to manage disaster relief operations, coordinate volunteers, track requests and resources, and handle donations with **ease and clarity**.